Mountlucas Wind Farm was commissioned in 2014 and consists of 28 Siemens 3.0DD-101 turbines with a total installed capacity of 84MW.

 Since Mountlucas Wind Farm opened its doors to the public :

-- Almost 150,000 visits have been made to the Wind Farm's 10km amenity facility.
+- In excess of 230,000 visits have been made to the Wind Farm's 10km amenity facility.
 This is used for cycling, walking, and running by local community schools, sports and athletics clubs, and societies.

 - Completed the installation of the Learning Hub at Mountlucas Wind Farm, which contains a series of interactive hands-on activities based around wind energy and technology.

 The wind farm is located on Mountlucas bog, which consists of 1,100 hectares of cutaway Peatlands near Daingean, Co.
 Offaly.
 The Mountlucas bog forms part of the Derrygreenagh group of bogs that straddles the counties of Kildare, Offaly and Westmeath.